amandaperin/amandaperin/README.md

 I have experience with **Python**, **SQL** and tools from the data ecosystem, using libraries such as **Pandas** and **NumPy** for data manipulation, analysis and modeling, as well as **Matplotlib** and **Seaborn** for visualization.
 I have also been developing projects focused on **data engineering**, including API-based data ingestion, incremental processing, analytical modeling with SQL and NoSQL, pipeline automation with **Apache Airflow**, and the development of applications and APIs with **FastAPI** and **Flask**.

-I am looking for opportunities as a **Data Engineer** or **AI Engineer**, where I can apply my quantitative background, experience with complex data analysis and practical development in data engineering to build reliable pipelines, structure data for analysis and support data-driven decisions in business and technology environments.
+I am looking for opportunities as an **AI Engineer**, where I can apply my quantitative background, experience with complex data analysis and practical development in data engineering to build reliable pipelines, structure data for analysis and support data-driven decisions in business and technology environments.

 ---